bubba-94/flaggr/README.md

 > [!NOTES]
 > UNDER PROGRESS

-Flaggr is just a fun C application where i can print out pre defined flags by running the program with a script and a parameter passed to a certain function/flag/counrty.
+Flaggr is just a fun C application where i can print out pre defined flags with the help if the SDL2 library.

 ## About